Current Trends in Packaging

 As the most economical option for packages under 30 lbs., polypropylene tape is commonly used.
 The tape features a glossy finish and satisfying crackle as it is unrolled onto a box.
 For most retailers, the low cost outweighs its general performance.
 Classified as a “standard duty” tape, polypropylene should be purchased in 2.2 mil or higher widths if you’re sealing a box that requires a strong hold.

 Available in polypropylene, fiberglass and polyester backed filaments, strapping tape offers the strongest hold for retail packing.
 A versatile tape, strapping can be applied through automated machinery, a hand-held dispenser or with a manual stationary dispenser.
 With a multitude of tensile strengths and widths, this tear resistant tape is ideal for heavy loads, DIM challenged packages or lower quality boxes.

-In the competitive world of e-commerce, every decision down to packaging can impact your consumer impression, sales performance and bottom line.
+Every decision down to packaging can impact your consumer impression, sales performance and bottom line.
 Consumers demand a seamless experience, from the moment they click “buy” to when the package arrives on their doorstep.
-The last thing you need is inadequate packaging that damages goods.
+The last thing you need is inadequate packaging that damages their purchase.
 Neither buyers nor sellers want that to happen and it triggers the return process, costing you money and your customer’s time.
-Packaging may seem a trivial thing, but getting it wrong — even just on occasion — can change a client’s perception of your product and company.
+Packaging may seem trivial, but getting it wrong, even just on occasion, can change a client’s perception of your product and company.